tikoker/Virtual-Png-Webcam-VPW/README.md

 # Virtual Png Webcam-VPW
 En-This is a program that outputs the microphone's voice using a virtual camera in the form of a distributor.

-&emsp;How to use it:\
+&emsp;To run the program, run settings.bat and select your microphone in the parameter microphone_index

-Install python 3.12.5\
+Information on the config.json file:\
-The corresponding parameters are saved in config.json\
+"background_color" -selecting one of the standard colors "green ; gray"\
-Run settings.bat and choose your microphone
+""custom_background_rgba" -custom color in the "RGBA/RGB" format, if there is nothing there or a non-existent color, it will be used from "background_color"\

-"background_color" the choice is one of the standard colors "green ; gray"\
+"samplerate" - Sampling frequency\
-"custom_background_rgba" is a custom color in the "RGBA" format, either there is nothing there, or it is not used for use from "background_color"\
+"old_Version" - The ability to use the texture that appeared in minecraft versions: 1.2.1 and 1.5 (true/false)\
-"old_Version" -The ability to use a texture that appeared in versions: 1.2.1/1.5 (true/false)
+"microphone_index" - the current microphone used

-Here is an example of the settings:
+Example of config.json settings:

 {\
 &emsp;"background_color": "gray",\